MicrosoftDocs/winrt-api/windows.ui.xaml.media.imaging/svgimagesource_opened.md

 # Windows.UI.Xaml.Media.Imaging.SvgImageSource.Opened

 ## -description
-Occurs when the image source is downloaded and decoded with no failure.
+Occurs when the SVG source is downloaded and decoded with no failure.

 ## -xaml-syntax
 ```xaml